Scaling and root planing: Plaque build up and bone loss

 Plaque accumulation tends to be thickest along the gumline.
 Because of the proximity of this area to the gum tissue, the bacterial plaque begins to irritate and infect the gums.
 This infection of the gum causes the gum disease known as gingivitis, which literally means inflammation of the gingiva, or gums.
 Gingivitis is characterized by swelling, redness and bleeding gums.
 It is the first step in the decline of periodontal health, and the only step which can be fully reversed to restore one's oral health.

 As the gingival tissue swells, it no longer provides an effective seal between the tooth and the outside environment.
 Vertical space is created between the tooth and the gum, allowing new bacterial plaque biofilm to begin to migrate into the sulcus, or space between the gum and the tooth.
 In healthy individuals, the sulcus is no more than 3 mm deep when measured with a periodontal probe.
 As the gingivitis stage continues, the capillaries within the sulcus begin to dilate, resulting in more bleeding when brushing, flossing, or at dental appointments.
 This is the body's attempt to clear the infection from the tissues.
 Thus, bleeding is generally accepted as a sign of active oral infection.
 The swelling of the tissue may also result in deeper reading on periodontal probing, up to 4 mm.
 At a depth of 4 mm or greater, the vertical space between the tooth and surrounding gum becomes known as a periodontal pocket.
 Because tooth brush and floss cannot reach the bottom of a gum pocket 4–5 mm deep, bacteria stagnate in these sites and have the opportunity to proliferate into periodontal disease-causing colonies.

 Once bacterial plaque has infiltrated the pocket, the transformation from biofilm into calculus continues.
 This results in an ulceration in the lining of the tissue, which begins to break down the attachment of the gum to the tooth.
 Gingival attachment begins to loosen further as the bacterial plaque continues to invade the space created by the swelling it causes.
 This plaque eventually transforms into calculus, and the process continues, resulting in deposits under the gum, and an increase in pocket depth.
 As the depth of the vertical space between the tooth and the gum reaches 5mm, a change occurs.
 The bacterial morphology, or make up, of the biofilm changes from the gram positive aerobic bacteria found in biofilm located supragingivally, or above the gumline.
 Replacing these gram positive bacteria of the general oral flora are obligate anaerobic gram negative bacteria.
-These bacteria are far more destructive in nature than their aerobic cousins.
-The cell walls of gram negative bacteria contain endotoxins, which allow these organisms to destroy gingival tissue and bone much more quickly.
+These bacteria are more destructive in nature than their aerobic cousins.
+The cell walls of gram negative bacteria contain endotoxins, which allow these organisms to destroy gingival tissue and bone more quickly.
 Periodontitis officially begins when these bacteria begin to act, resulting in bone loss.
 This bone loss marks the transition of gingivitis to true periodontal disease.
 In other words, the term periodontal disease may be synonymous with bone loss.